HKU-BAL/Clair3-Trio/docs/trio/trio_training.md

 ## 3-1 Create and merge trio tensors

-Generate even and uneven coverage combinations as the input for Clair3-Trio training, here we set it as (child 10x, parent 1 10x, parent2 10x) + (child 30x, parent 1 10x, parent2 10) for exmaple.
+Generate even and uneven coverage combinations as the input for Clair3-Trio model training, here we set it as (child 10x, parent 1 10x, parent2 10x) + (child 30x, parent 1 10x, parent2 10) for exmaple.

 ```